St Vincent and the Grenadines country profile

 - From the section Latin America & Caribbean

-The multi-island country of St Vincent and the Grenadines is a land of contrasts.
-St Vincent - the main population centre - is mountainous and lush.
-Rainforests thrive in the interior and La Soufriere, an active volcano which last erupted in 1979, dominates the north.
+The multi-island country of St Vincent and the Grenadines is home to La Soufriere, an active volcano which last erupted in 1979.

 Of the many islands and cays that make up the Grenadines, Mustique, Palm Island and Union Island are haunts of the rich and famous - offering yachting, diving and fine beaches.